-A: Monday, May 1, 2017.
+A: License renewals for the current term will be available on May 1st.
 You may not attempt to renew your certificate until access to the renewal application has been made available.
 The AIC will send you an email.

 Q: What do I do if I have forgotten my Username or CIPR number, forgotten my password, or changed my email address?

 A: Answers to these Frequently Asked Questions may be found in the Help Section.

 Q: Why didn’t I receive an email notification about renewing my license?

 A: Your CIPR registered email address must be up-to-date.
 Also check your “junk” and “spam” email folders and, if applicable, consult with your company’s IT department to ensure that email messages sent from the “abcouncil.ab.ca” domain address are allowed to be received through your company’s mail server.

 Q: Where do I log on to renew my license?